 The natural fermentation process that occurs when kombucha tea is made, significantly increases the kombucha health benefits for the gut.
 The scientific knowledge concerning the importance of gut microbiome highlights the various positive impacts of kombucha not only for digestion, but for wider health.
 This fermentation process provides vast variations in strains of kombucha bacteria and it’s the good type of bacteria that promotes gut health.
 Good bacterias can also be found in other types of naturally fermented foods such as organic yoghurt, kefir, sauerkraut and pickles.
 If you’re not a fan of fermented foods, you can still fit good bacterias into your daily nutrition by supplementing them instead.

 Now that you know what kombucha is made of, you may wonder, is store-bought kombucha as good as homemade?
 Exactly like home-brewed kombucha; we also stock raw, unpasteurised and unfiltered kombuchas that have all of the bacteria and yeast intact.
 Brewing your own kombucha takes time and patience; 7 to 30 days of patience depending on the recipe you follow.
-Our simple organic kombucha recipe is a 7-day brew, but if you don’t fancy waiting, we’ve got a selection of kombucha drinks available online and in store.
+We’ve got a selection of chilled kombucha drinks available online and in store.

 Green tea kombucha is a popular choice, with many of our brands using a blend of green and black tea.
 Green tea leaves are renowned for being extremely high in antioxidants which gives the green kombucha tea nutrition some added value.
 This doesn’t mean to say that the kombucha health benefits are lost in other kombucha tea tastes or flavours.
 The taste of green tea kombucha is considered softer than other flavours you see on the market, but of course, even the green tea leaves have different strengths and aromas.